Clinic Mastery Marketing

 The campaign casts wide.
 Occupational therapy.
 OT near me.
 OT for adults.
 OT for kids.
 NDIS OT.
 The thinking is more is more.
 The reality is the inquiries come in for services the clinic doesn't actually offer.
 The front desk wastes time triaging them.
 Your team gets frustrated chasing leads that go nowhere.

 There's also a buyer pattern that gets missed.
 Paediatric searches are almost always made by a parent, not a patient.
 Adult NDIS searches are often made by a support coordinator or a carer, not the participant.
+Workplace assessment searches are usually made by an HR manager or a return to work coordinator.
 The ad copy that converts a parent isn't the ad copy that converts a support coordinator.
-Most agencies don't know that, so the same generic copy goes to both audiences.
+The HR manager wants something different again.
+Most agencies don't know that, so the same generic copy goes to all three audiences and converts on none of them.

 How we run it